 - The message must include the project's IRB number in the body, e.g. 19-X-123.

-- OIT will forward a test copy of the message to firstname.lastname@example.org for approval prior to sending the message to your recipient list.
+- A test copy of the message will be forwarded to email@example.com for approval prior to sending the message to your recipient list.

 - If a message appears to be research related but does not include an IRB number, we may ask you to provide confirmation that the message is exempt from IRB approval.